renhaoz/renhaoz.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-I'm Renhao Zhang, a master's student majored in computer engineering in [Brown University](https://www.brown.edu/).
+Hi, I'm Renhao Zhang!
+I'm a master's student majored in computer engineering in [Brown University](https://www.brown.edu/) (expected to graduate in May 2024), and I'm now doing cross-registration in [Harvard University](https://www.harvard.edu/).
 Before that, I got my Bachelor's degree in Electrical Information Engineering in [Dalian University of Technology](https://en.dlut.edu.cn/).

-**I'm currently applying for a Ph.D. program started in 2024 Fall.**
+**I'm currently applying for a Ph.D. program starting Fall 2024.**

-My research mainly focus on reinforcement learning (RL), computer vision (CV) and computer graphics (CG).
-In my master's study, I've been working with [Prof. Daniel](https://dritchie.github.io/) as a research assistant (RA)

-My past research mainly focused on decision-making and computer vision.
-In decision-making, my research interest lies in **Reinforcement Learning** which I believe is one of the key factors leading to general artificial intelligence.
-I have used RL to solve many 6G communication problems, for example, I established a novel 6G wireless communication system in which each IoT device can allocate its spectrum and energy resources autonomously based on multi-agent deep reinforcement learning.
-I also published a patent reducing the sensing energy of SU by teaching them to learn the spectrum usage pattern of PU with DQN.
-RL has proved its ability to enable agents to make decisions intelligently, which can even beat human kinds in certain fields, so I decide to explore more in improving the performance of RL algorithms, making them more interpretable, and applying them in real scenes.
+My research mainly sits at **reinforcement learning**, **computer vision** and **computer graphics**.
+In my master's study, I've been working with [Prof. Daniel Ritchie](https://dritchie.github.io/) in [Brown Visual Computing](https://visual.cs.brown.edu/) group to do shape program inference with diffusion model.
+Besides, I've also been working with [Prof. George Konidaris](https://cs.brown.edu/people/gdk/) in [Intelligent Robot Lab](http://irl.cs.brown.edu/) to explore the intersection of model-based RL and parameterized action MDP.

-Besides, I also worked a lot on **Computer Vision** and **Computer Graphics**, especially in program inference, detection, segmentation, OCR, and 3D reconstruction.
-I'm now working in BVC (Brown Visual Computing) group trying to inference programs from 3D shapes.
-Before that, I conducted several projects about detecting niduses on CT images, and identifying motions in figure skating in HPC lab of DUT.
+Before joining Brown, I also did many experiments about RL and CV in my undergraduate study.
+In RL, I used multi-agent DRL algorithms to allocate energy and spectrum resources for IoT devices, also used DRL to do dynamic spectrum access.
+In CV, I conducted several projects about detecting niduses on CT images, and identifying motions in figure skating in HPC lab of DUT.
 Besides, I have participated in the development of *Face Recognition based Time and Attendance System* as an algorithm engineer intern at Panasonic Corp., and *Recognition of Japanese cursive script* as an AI Lab researcher intern at Dalian Hi-think Computer Technology Corp, where I combined CNN and Transformer to detect and recognize cursive Japanese characters.

 Education
 ======